-6.43 Whilst the development management of concrete batching and similar facilities are generally district and borough council planning matters, in order to provide a comprehensive safeguarding mechanism for minerals infrastructure in the Plan Area it is considered appropriate to safeguard such sites in the WMLP.

-6.44 The NPPF requires that planning policies should safeguard existing, planned and potential sites for: the bulk transport, handling and processing of minerals; the manufacture of concrete and concrete products; and the handling, processing and distribution of substitute, recycled and secondary aggregate material.
-No such sites were received in response to the Call for Evidence and Sites consultation, and a need for additional facilities has not been identified.
+- 6.53 Whilst the development management of concrete batching and similar facilities are generally district and borough council planning matters, in order to provide a comprehensive safeguarding mechanism for minerals infrastructure in the Plan Area it is considered appropriate to safeguard such sites in the WMLP. - 6.54 The NPPF requires that planning policies safeguard existing, planned and potential sites for: the bulk transport, handling and processing of minerals; the manufacture of concrete and concrete products; and the handling, processing and distribution of substitute, recycled and secondary aggregate material.
+No such sites were received in response to the Call for Evidence and Sites consultation, and a need for additional facilities has not been identified. - 6.55 Development proposals within the vicinity of safeguarded concrete batching, coated materials manufacture and other concrete products must be compatible with the operations at the safeguarded concrete and concrete products sites in accordance with the Agent of Change Principle and national policy (20).
+Proposals should be accompanied by a proportionate Minerals Infrastructure Assessment (MIA) comprising a compatibility assessment.
+Further guidance on preparing the MIA can be found within the separate guidance document on safeguarding.